Eisa01/mpv-scripts/README.md

 - **Saves Clipboard to a Log File:** The copies from mpv, and the pastes into mpv will be kept in a log file; log file location for Windows OS: `%APPDATA%\mpv\mpvClipboard.log`, for Linux OS and MAC OS: `~\.config\mpv\mpvClipboard.log`.
 This is necessary for the bookmark feature.
 - **youtube-dl Extension Support:** Immediately paste links without finding exact video address for youtube and any other youtube-dl extension supported sites.
 - **Peerflix Extension Support:** Immediately paste torrent links or magnet links when proper peerflix extensions are installed.
-- **Customization:** In the script there is an option to add or remove file extensions and protocols that you want copying and pasting to accept.
-In addition to an option of setting device OS manually if automatic detection fails.
+- **Customization:** In the script there are user customizable settings, such as the option to change the copy and paste command for each platform, option to add or remove file extensions and protocols that you want copying and pasting to accept, option of setting device OS manually if automatic detection fails, option to change and add more keyboard shortcuts (keybinds), and more...
 - **OSD:** Displays any SmartCopyPaste action within mpv.
 ### SmartCopyPaste-II Usage Guide
 **While running a video:**